dzharii/awesome-elasticsearch/README.md

 * [NLPchina/elasticsearch-sql](https://github.com/NLPchina/elasticsearch-sql/) - Query elasticsearch using familiar SQL syntax.
 You can also use ES functions in SQL.
 * [elastic/elasticsearch-hadoop](https://github.com/elastic/elasticsearch-hadoop) - Elasticsearch real-time search and analytics natively integrated with Hadoop (and Hive)

+### You know, for search
+* [jprante/elasticsearch-plugin-bundle](https://github.com/jprante/elasticsearch-plugin-bundle) A plugin that consists of a compilation of useful Elasticsearch plugins related to indexing and searching documents

 ## Kibana plugins and applications
 * [elastic/timelion](https://github.com/elastic/timelion) time-series analyses application.
 Overview and installation guide: Timelion: [The time series composer for Kibana](https://www.elastic.co/blog/timelion-timeline)